-Before each shot I had to wait for people to pass, and set stuff up.
+Before each shot, I had to wait for people to pass through, and set stuff up.
 Others attending the tour walked around, took some photos, learned stories and enjoyed their time at the cafe.
+I did not.

 I’ll give you another example.
-When I was recently invited to Italy I had to attend a photoshoot, and for 2 days I saw nothing but one spa and one side of a ski slope, as each scene and shots had to be repeated and took hours.
-For me this is work.
-And in the evening instead of enjoying drinks and beautiful views, I have to answer emails, edit photos (that often take 10 minutes per photo), and prepare all my equipment for the next day.
+When I was recently invited to Italy I had to attend a photoshoot.
+For 2 days I saw nothing but one spa and one side of a ski slope, as each scene and shots had to be repeated many times.
+For me, this is work and not being paid to travel.
+In the evening instead of enjoying drinks and beautiful views, I had to answer emails, edit photos (that often take 15 minutes per photo), and prepare my gear for the next day.
 Does it seem more like work or a holiday to you…?

 What about when I get home from a trip?
-Unless I was a blogger only posting photos and not providing my audience with useful information, I still need to research facts, write everything up, and do some administration work.
+Unless I was an Instagrammer only posting photos and not providing my audience with useful information, I still need to research facts, write everything up, work on blog’s back-end, and do some administration work.
 My work doesn’t end with the trip, it pretty much starts there.

-So while you might see some fantastic colorful photos and stories, think twice if that’s something you want to do.
+While you might see some fantastic colorful photos and stories, think twice if that’s something you want to do.
 Don’t you sometimes go for a fun lunch at the office?
 Or have some cool after work drinks with your colleagues?
-You have fun at work too, and so do I. But it doesn’t mean that my life is always bed of roses.
+You can have fun while at work too, and so do I, but it doesn’t mean that my life is always a bed of roses.

-I think that the life of a travel blogger can also be lonely.
+I think that the life of a full-time traveler can also be lonely as the sad death of Anthony Bourdain showed the world.
 I’m a very social bee.
-When I used to work at the office I chatted with my colleagues all the time, and was meeting friends after work too.
-But as a blogger I work at home.
+When I used to work at the office I chatted with my colleagues all the time and was meeting friends after work too.
+As a blogger, I usually work from home.

-I’m blessed now that my boyfriend also works at home.
-But, when I was living in London my friends were gone to work and I was stuck in the apartment all day by myself as I had a lot of work to do.
-While I had freedom to get up and leave whenever and travel whenever, if I did it all the time I’d have no blogging business and that would be just fun.
+I’m blessed now that my husband also works from home, but when I was living in London my friends were gone to work and I was stuck in the apartment all day by myself.

 Again, I’m only talking about professional travel bloggers making money from their blogs and things related to their blogs.
 Because there are many people out there who are technically full-time bloggers and live on the road, but their income doesn’t necessarily only come from their blog.